2010 PhD, Anthropology, University of North Carolina at Chapel Hill

 Conference Presentations (* = invited)

 - Killgrove, K. and M.E.
 Zechini.
+2015.
 Giving 3D scanning a porpoise: Digitizing the zooarchaeological type collection at the University of West Florida.
-Abstract submitted for poster presentation at the 80th Annual Meeting of the Society for American Archaeology, April 15-19, in San Francisco, California.
+Poster presentation at the 80th Annual Meeting of the Society for American Archaeology, April 15-19, in San Francisco, California.

 - —– and A.N.
-Acosta Caballero.
+Acosta.
+2015.
 Twerking, limericks, and 3D printing: Shaking up human osteology assignments.
-Abstract submitted for poster presentation at the 84th Annual Meeting of the American Association of Physical Anthropologists, March 25-29, in St. Louis, Missouri.
+Poster presentation at the 84th Annual Meeting of the American Association of Physical Anthropologists, March 25-29, in St. Louis, Missouri.

 - —– and S. E. Bond.
 2014.
 Communities of foreigners in Roman cemeteries (1st-3rd c AD).
 Paper presented at the 79th annual meeting of the Society for American Archaeology, April 23-27, in Austin, TX.